-A tender and smooth candy whose origins date back to Antiquity, nougat is made from egg whites, honey and almonds.
-Back in the day, it was made in Orient with almonds, honey and spices.
-The Greeks also made nougat, although they used to make it with nuts.
-In the 16th century, Damascus candymakers started making a smoother nougat and decided to incorporate Alep pistachios.
-This dried fruit also brings a nice scent to the candy.
-Different varieties of nougat, both soft and hard, have appeared over the years, but the real nougat, as we know it today, started appearing in the mid 19th century.
+A soft and creamy confection that dates back to Antiquity, nougat is made from egg white, honey and almonds.
+At the time, it was made in the Orient with almonds, honey and spices.
+Its manufacture was also known to the Greeks who made it with walnuts.
+In the 14th century, confectioners in Damascus, Syria, decided to make a softer nougat and incorporate Aleppo pistachios.
+This dry fruit has the property of also providing a pleasant fragrance.
+Various soft and hard varieties have appeared over the years.
+The real nougat, as we know it today, appeared in the middle of the 18th century.
 Egg whites, melted with honey and sugar have been added which allows the dough to be well aerated.
 And you can taste them at the Nougaterie.